bonitasoft/bonita-doc/md/bpm-api.md

   * parentCaseId: the parent case that is associated with this activity's case
   * rootContainerId: the root process of the root case that is associated with this activity
   * executedBy: the user who executed the activity
-  * executedBySubstitute: the user who executed the activity for the executedBy user (only in Effeciency and Performance editions)
+  * executedBySubstitute: the user who executed the activity for the executedBy user (only in Effeciency, Performance and Entreprise editions)
   * actorId: the actor that can execute this activity
   * assigned\_id: the user this activity is assigned to
   * parentTaskId: in the case of a subtask, the parent task